CoLab-BabyMeApp/BabyMe-FE/README.md

-A Co.Lab project done in 5 weeks with 1 week of planning and collaborating with our project mananger and UI/UX designer.
+A Co.Lab project collaborating with our project mananger and UI/UX designer.